aikaikaik/nav/README.md

 # nav
 Internal navigation for a place.
+Using Bredth First Search.
+Currantly example data.